MinchinWeb/minchin.ca/content/pages/20projects.md

 Highway Planning
 ----------------

+My highway and transportation projects have largely consisted of *Functional Planning Studies* (FPS) and *Traffic Impact Analyses*.
+A *Functional Planning Study* will look at a section of highway and image how it might be used into the future.
+A common time horizon for these studies is 50 years out.
+A *Traffic Impact Analysis* is usually smaller in both geography and time, many times looking at an intersection 5 to 20 years into the future.
+A TIA will often be done to determine what road system improvements should be made as a result of a adjacent, proposed land development project.

+My highway planning is all done offline, but I'll provide links where I can.

 <div class="center-block thumbnail max-col-md-9">
 	<img src="../images/morinville-roundabout-688.jpg" />
 	<caption>Proposed Roundabout on Highway 642 in Morinville</caption>
 </div>

-My highway planning is all done offline, but I'll provide links where I can.

 <div class="real-list" markdown=1>
 -   **Highway 642 Functional Planning Study** -- 2012-13, Morinville, AB --